Henry Stuart, Duke of Gloucester: English Civil War

 In the summer of 1643, Parliament decided to transfer Henry and his sister to Oxford under the protection of the local garrison, but in the fall during a game, Elizabeth fell and broke her leg, and Parliament decided to postpone the move.
 By the summer of 1644, the princess had fully recovered from her injury, but soon fell ill.
 In July, doctors recommended that Elizabeth change the climate, so the children were moved to Chelsea, to the residence of Sir John Danvers, who would later become one of the signatories of the death warrant of Charles I. During the move, Henry and Elizabeth were denied the honorary escort that was due to members of the royal family.
-At the same time, the plague epidemic did not weaken the position, so the prince and princess were moved from time to time from one residence to another: St. James, Whitehall and Chelsea.
-By winter, the royal children were again transported, but not as planned to St. James's Palace, next to which the plague was raging, but to Whitehall, which seemed more reliable.
+At the same time, the plague epidemic did not weaken the position, so the prince and princess were moved from time to time from one residence to another: St James's, Whitehall and Chelsea.
+By winter, the royal children were again transported, but not as planned to St James's Palace, next to which the plague was raging, but to Whitehall, which seemed more reliable.

 At the beginning of 1645, the governess of the children, the Countess of Dorset, fell seriously ill and died.
 Shortly before her death, Henry and Elizabeth were placed under the care of the Earl and Countess of Northumberland, which was reported in the newspapers on 13 March 1645.
 The Earl was a close friend of the King and therefore treated his children with all respect and care.
 Under the care of the Northumberlands, the royal children spent a happy summer at one of the Earl 's residences, probably Syon House.
 Elizabeth wrote about this to her older sister, Mary, on 11 September 1645.
 On the day on which the letter to Mary is dated, hearings were held in Parliament on the maintenance of the royal children; the composition of the servants, the amount required for the maintenance of the children and their court, as well as the place of their permanent residence were agreed.
-The Earl of Northumberland was asked to choose one of the royal residences, and he chose St. James's Palace, where Henry and Elizabeth were soon transferred.
+The Earl of Northumberland was asked to choose one of the royal residences, and he chose St James's Palace, where Henry and Elizabeth were soon transferred.
 Also, the Earl managed to achieve a reduction in the number of protection of children for their comfort.

 In September, the prince's brother, the Duke of York, found himself in a difficult position: he was in Oxford, where the plague was creeping up, accumulated debts and lost all provisions.
 In a letter to his father, he asked permission to join his brother and sister in London.
-The prince did not wait for an answer from his father, but Parliament approved the move and the placement of the prince under the guardianship of the Earl of Northumberland and with a magnificent escort delivered the boy to St. James Palace.
+The prince did not wait for an answer from his father, but Parliament approved the move and the placement of the prince under the guardianship of the Earl of Northumberland and with a magnificent escort delivered the boy to St James's Palace.
 The Duke of York remained with his brother and sister until April 1648.